c0c0n3/ome-smuggler/docs.src/content/index.md

 About the Name
 --------------
-<em>Smuggler</em>.
+*Smuggler*.
 Really?!
 Why?!
-Well, if you've read about [how the project
-started][use-cases-history-section], you know our users at MRI have to pay for the time they're logged on any acquisition workstation; if an OMERO import happens within a login session, you pay for the time it takes to run the import.
+Well, if you've read about [how the project started][use-cases-history-section], you know our users at MRI have to pay for the time they're logged on any acquisition workstation; if an OMERO import happens within a login session, you pay for the time it takes to run the import.
 But we love our users and want to save them some money.
-So we've come up with this mechanism to import image goodies into OMERO sneakily, outside of login sessions, without paying MRI session duties...we're <em>smuggling</em> data into OMERO!
+So we've come up with this mechanism to import image goodies into OMERO sneakily, outside of login sessions, without paying MRI session duties...we're *smuggling* data into OMERO!

 <p class="side-note">
-<em>Smuggler</em> is obviously just a codename.
-We'll come up with a proper,
-dignified product name when we release.
-How about <em>OMERO.Smuggler</em>?
+*Smuggler* is obviously just a codename.
+We'll come up with a proper, dignified product name when we release.
+How about *OMERO.Smuggler* ?
 Uh?
-No? <em>OMERO.Runner</em>?
+No? *OMERO.Runner* ?
 Okay, fine, got it, don't shout...
 </p>

+[deployment]: deployment/index.html
+    "Deployment"
 [design]: design/index.html
   "Design"
 [ome]: http://www.openmicroscopy.org/